-Regardless of what happens with Brexit, it’s important to note that GDPR still applies if a non-EU company processes the personal data of those living in
+Regardless of what happens with Brexit, it’s important to note that GDPR still applies if a non-EU company processes the personal data of anyone living in the EU.
+And it affects all businesses, meaning GDPR for small businesses is a reality, just as much as it is for large corporations.

 Do I hold potentially sensitive data?

-- A virtual assistant helps a client with a direct mail campaign and holds data including home addresses, employer and work addresses, age groups etc. This is stored in the cloud and then shared with a distribution company who send the mail.
+- A virtual assistant helps a client with a direct mail campaign and holds data including home addresses, employer and work addresses, age groups etc. This is stored in the cloud and then shared with a distribution company that sends the mail.
 GDPR says explicit consent for both parties to use this information is needed.

 - Past and present personal data in HR records is a potential target for hackers, and it’s your responsibility to make sure it’s absolutely secure.
 Any third party request to access this information is subject to the employee (or ex-employee) giving consent.